 While I recognize the benefits of journaling, I admit I’ve never been consistent about doing it.
-But when I got the chance to try out Mari’s “28 Days Weight Control Journaling Challenge,” I was excited and optimistic.
+But when I got the chance to try out Mari’s “28 Days Love Your Body Journaling Power Challenge,” I was excited and optimistic.
 I knew I would probably have more success journaling if I had a clear set of directions to follow, which Mari is great about doing in her e-books.

 A little backstory on my weight: